HoRLeTT/aiogram-bot-template/README.md

 # aiogram-bot-template
-Template for creating scalable bots with aiogram
+Template for creating scalable bots for Telegram with aiogram